ceramicstudio/js-composedb/website/versioned_docs/version-0.2.x/guides/interacting/using-relay.md

 The ComposeDB client can be used with [Relay](https://relay.dev/) by creating a custom [network layer](https://relay.dev/docs/guides/network-layer/), as shown in the example below:

+Make sure you have the following packages installed, before running this code:
+* `@composedb/client`
+* `relay-runtime`

 ```js
 import { ComposeClient } from '@composedb/client'
 import { Environment, Network, RecordSource, Store } from 'relay-runtime'